Chidi Ahanotu

-Chidi Obioma Ahanotu (born October 11, 1970) is an American former professional football defensive end in the National Football League (NFL).
-He played college football at California and was selected in the 1993 NFL draft by the Tampa Bay Buccaneers, for whom he would play in nine of his twelve professional seasons.
+Chidi Obioma Ahanotu (born October 11, 1970) is an American former professional football player who was a defensive end in the National Football League (NFL).
+He played college football for the California Golden Bears and was selected in the 1993 NFL draft by the Tampa Bay Buccaneers, for whom he would play in nine of his twelve professional seasons.

 Early life

-Ahanotu was born in Modesto, California to Nigerian father and a mother from Tuskegee Alabama, and was the middle son of three boys.
+Ahanotu was born in Modesto, California, to Nigerian father and a mother from Tuskegee Alabama, and was the middle son of three boys.
 His father was on the Nigeria national soccer team and taught him and his 2 brothers how to play the sport when they were 5 years old.
 He also loved to cook.

 Ahanotu grew up in Berkeley, California, and attended Berkeley High School, where he lettered in football and rugby.
-He was accepted into Columbia University, Hampton University, UCLA, and UC Berkeley.
+He was accepted into Columbia University; Hampton University; University of California, Los Angeles; and University of California, Berkeley.

 College career

-Ahanotu attended UC Berkeley and walked onto the football team.
+Ahanotu attended UC Berkeley and walked onto the Golden Bears football team.
 After his redshirt freshman year, Ahanotu began to play during his second season, following which he earned a full athletic scholarship and became the Golden Bears' starting left defensive end.
 He went on to be the starter for 3 more football seasons and earned 1st team All-Pac-10 honors as the best at his position in 1992.
 Ahanotu majored in Integrative Biology and originally intended to go to medical school to become a doctor before joining the NFL.